-You will recognize that both paths, up and down, follow diagonals that slant to the right (as did the past graphics with brown arrows).
-The two processes, however, move in opposite directions.
-One moves from the top downward on the diagonal, and the other moves from the bottom upward on the diagonal.
+You will recognize that both paths, up and down, follow diagonals that slant to the right, showing their mutual progression.
+The two processes, however, move inversely; one moves from the top downward on the diagonal, and the other moves from the bottom upward on the diagonal.

 The blue half-wave at the bottom of the Lattice connects to the blue half-wave at the top of the Lattice.
 By connecting them, we form a cylindrical tube of sorts.
 The short video demonstrates how the diagonal movements are a spiral progression.

 The tube shown is an incomplete section.
 As you can surmise, the spiraling diagonal arrows continue their progression indefinitely.